 Humanity persists in the darkest of crises.
 It is an admirable trait.
 Research shows around 93% of the children now head online to take classes, collaborate with their peers, and hand in assignments.
 Coming across such surging demand for fast and consistent connectivity, considerate internet service providers like Spectrum are also playing their part by offering super-fast internet plans at pocket-friendly rates for all families to afford.
 The internet has gained the status of a proper necessity in these turbulent times, supporting the needs of everyone, including students, and giving us a semblance of progress now that the gears of the world are no longer moving like they used to.

 While the internet allows your kids to carry on their schoolwork, it also exposes them to certain dangers, which you as a parent should be aware of and try to keep at bay.
 What are the possible dangers of the internet for kids?
-Here are a few contenders:
+Here are a few contenders for Internet Safety for Kids:

 - Cyberbullies, who can harass your kids online through harmful and mean-spirited communication.